Jalalx/jalalx.github.io/_posts/2021-04-15-setup-reverse-proxy-server-using-nginx-aspnetcore-and-docker-part2-load-balancing.md

 Nginx, by default, uses the RoundRobin algorithm.
 This model distributes requests evenly among available servers.
 There are other algorithms like Least Connection and IP Hash.
 To try them, read the [Nginx HTTP Load Balancing Docs](https://docs.nginx.com/nginx/admin-guide/load-balancer/http-load-balancer/#choosing-a-load-balancing-method){:target="_blank"}.

 I hope you find this blog post useful.
-In the next blog post I will write about Web Accelerition.
+In the next blog post I will write about Web Acceleration.
 Have a happy coding day!